Skip to main content

 • Strengthen trust with audiences

 For instance, a fashion brand might promote sustainability, but customers may question authenticity.
 This discrepancy sits in the blind quadrant of Joharis window.
 There is an online free tool perceptual map maker, which can help you to analyze the brands positioning very well.
+There is a guide to Grow Model for Digital Brand Awareness, which can also help to make your brand stand out effectively.

 Why Digital Marketing Experts Must Understand Johari Window